The Driver: Filming

-As of October 2025, the film holds an approval rating of 79% on Rotten Tomatoes based on 28 reviews.
-The site's consensus states: "A tough, highly stylized thriller with amazing sound design and car chases."

 Box office

 The movie was a commercial disappointment in the United States although it performed better overseas.
 Hill says "I don't think you could say the film did commercially well anywhere except Japan, where I believe it did reasonable business."

 The film opened in 642 theatres in the United States, grossing $2 million for the weekend.

 The film grossed a total of 1,102,183 admissions in France.
 It was the 33rd most popular film of the year.